5 Tips to Add More Fiber to Your Diet (Without Supplements)

 5. Eat beans and legumes regularly.

 Beans and legumes are some of the best sources of dietary fiber.
 For example, a 1/2 cup serving of black beans contains 8 grams.
 They’re also incredibly versatile, affordable, and easy to add to any meal.
+Additionally, beans and legumes are a great source of plant-based protein!

 If you love this post, you may also like